 If you haven’t heard already, facial oils are actually great for all skin types, even oily ones.
-HOWEVER, it is so important to note that not all oils are created equal.
+However, it is so important to note that not all oils are created equally.
 Each person needs to find the right oils for his or her skin.
 Oils differ greatly in their properties and benefits, both naturally and due to their manufacturing.

 Please be careful before you slather your beautiful face in coconut oil!
 It’s not for everyone.
 In fact, it may seriously break you out.
 So might castor oil and olive oil, or even the glorious sea buckthorn oil.
 So, do your research before trying the oil cleansing method (washing your face with just oils) and be sure to check your face products to see which oils they include in their formulas.
 I’ve found that the oils that work for best for my acne prone skin are higher in linoleic acid than oleic acid.

 |Picking an Oil for Your Face:||What to Remember:|

 |1.
 Determine your skin type and find out which oils are recommended for you||– If you have acne prone skin, try oils high in linoleic acid.|

 |2.
 Buy the purest oil possible||– Be wary of how oils are processed: look for unrefined expeller-pressed or cold-pressed.
 Organic is best, obviously.|

 I am obsessed with finding out which facial oils will suit my skin and clear up my acne.
 Recently, I discovered that the best oils for my acne prone skin are high in linoleic acid (a polyunsaturated omega-6 fatty acid).
 In truth, I don’t know how much scientific evidence there is to support this theory.
 I’ve only verified it by personal trial and error.